NVIDIA/NVFlare/README.md

 secure, privacy preserving offering for a distributed multi-party collaboration.

 NVIDIA FLARE is built on a componentized architecture that gives you the flexibility to take federated learning workloads from research and simulation to real-world production deployment.
-Some of the key components of this architecture include:
+Some of the key components include:

 * Simulator for rapid development and prototyping
 * NVFLARE Dashboard UI for simplified project management and deployment